Raku/doc/README.md

 This documentation is also published as the [`jjmerelo/perl6-doc`](https://hub.docker.com/r/jjmerelo/perl6-doc) Docker container.
-It includes a copy of the web publised in port 3000, so you can run it with:
+It includes a copy of the web published on port 3000, so you can run it with:

     docker run --rm -it -p 3000:3000 jjmerelo/perl6-doc